CrispStrobe/dartCSP/readme.md

 ### Performance Optimization

-1. **Use String Constraints**: Often more readable and almost just as fast as built-ins
+1. **Use String Constraints**: Often more readable and just as fast as built-ins
 2. **Use Built-in Constraints**: `addAllDifferent()` is faster than custom lambdas
 3. **Restrict Domains Early**: Smaller initial domains = faster solving
 4. **Strategic Constraint Ordering**: Add most constraining constraints first